Blog

 An SSL certificate is a digital certificate that verifies a website's identity and creates an encrypted connection with the client.
 This encryption keeps any data exchanged, like personal or payment information, safe from hackers.

-SSL certificates are issued by an SSL provider and serve as a sign of trust.
-You can spot websites with SSL certificates by the padlock icon in the browser's address bar and the "HTTPS" in the URL, showing that the site is secure.
+SSL/TLS certificates are issued by Certificate Authorities (CAs), which are trusted third-party organizations that verify domain ownership or organizational identity before signing a certificate.
+You can spot websites with valid certificates by the padlock icon in the browser's address bar and the "HTTPS" in the URL.

 For cybersecurity experts or website owners, checking SSL certificate status is key.
 An expired certificate or one from a low-trust provider can leave a site open to man-in-the-middle attacks, where hackers intercept communications between the user and the site.